setms/book/docs/requirements/analysis.md

 The basic terms in the ubiquitous language are the **domain objects**: entities and value objects.

 An **entity** is anything that has continuity and an identity, like a customer.
-When we need to bill the customer, we care whether we bill Adam Brooks or Charlie Davis.
+When we need to bill the customer, we care whether we bill Alice Brooks or Charlie Davis.
 An entity may refer to or contain other entities.

 A **value object** is a concept without an identity, like an email address.